-On 12 October 2017 the Crop Trust signed a concessional loan agreement with KfW, a development bank existing under the laws of the Federal Republic of Germany, for EUR 50m (USD 56m) to contribute to the capitalization of the Endowment Fund of the Crop Trust and ultimately to contribute to long term food security by conserving and using plant genetic resources.
+On 12 October 2017 the Crop Trust signed a concessional loan agreement with KfW, a development bank existing under the laws of the Federal Republic of Germany, for EUR 50M (USD 57M) to contribute to the capitalization of the Endowment Fund of the Crop Trust and ultimately to contribute to long term food security by conserving and using plant genetic resources.
 The loan term is 15 years with a grace period of five years before loan repayments are due.
-The interest rate on the loan is 1.39%, however a grant from BMZ, the German Federal Ministry for Economic Co-operation and Development, of EUR 4,150k to repay the interest, and a contribution of EUR 225k from the Government of the Netherlands reduces the rate to an effective interest rate of 0.5% over the course of the loan.
+The interest rate on the loan is 1.39%, however a grant from BMZ, the German Federal Ministry for Economic Co-operation and Development, of EUR 4,150K to repay the interest, and a contribution of EUR 225K from the Government of the Netherlands reduces the rate to an effective interest rate of 0.5% over the course of the loan.

 The loan is recognized as a liability in the Statement of Financial Position.
-The grants from BMZ and the Government of the Netherlands towards the loan interest are recognized as Deferred Income.
-Net grant receivable at year end has been recognized as a receivable in the Statement of Financial Position.
-The grant reveivable at year end relates to the balance of BMZ contribution to the loan interest in the amount of EUR 2,600K.
+The balance of the grants from BMZ and the Government of the Netherlands towards the loan interest are recognized as Deferred Income.